-Livestock have been always a risk mitigating asset for the poor and 83% of the beneficiary households own livestock.
-The programme promoted sustainable livestock based livelihoods models on goat rearing and poultry.
+Livestock have been always a risk mitigating asset for the poor and 85% of the bene ciary households own livestock. e programme promoted sustainable livestock based livelihoods models on goat rearing and poultry.
 Community managed livestock support system through promoting para veterinary worker at the village level for providing services like breed up-gradation, castration, treatment of diseases etc. are ensured which reduces the risk of mortality and increasing the production of the livestock.
 Following are the charts depicting results of the above indicators based on the survey.

-• 95% of families have reported increase in the livestock herd size
+95% of families have reported increase in the livestock herd size.

 Rearing of livestock is the traditional means for tribals to secure immediate or unforeseen expenditures.
-As reported above, 95% of the beneficiary families reported that they have own small ruminants or livestock and rearing it for their livelihoods.
-The programme has ensured livestock support system to these families to increase the production.
-From the study it is clearly that 95% of the beneficiary families have reported that there is an increase in their herd size.
-The increase in size of the herd is mainly due to low mortality of the animals and availability of surplus cash income at the family level to purchase new animals.
-From the various programme interventions, the cash income has increased at the family level as reported earlier in this document and also due to effective livestock support system at the village level, through promotion of paravet volunteers which reduced the mortality.
-63% of the beneficiary families admitted the above facts and reported that this increase in the herd size is due to the programme activities.
-The following charts depict the information collected from the primary survey.
+As reported above, 95% of the bene ciary families reported that they have own small ruminants or livestock and rearing it for their livelihoods. e programme has ensured livestock support system to these families to increase the production.
+From the study it is clearly that 95% of the bene ciary families have reported that there is an increase in their herd size. e increase in size of the herd is mainly due to low mortality of the animals and availability of surplus cash income at the family level to purchase new animals.
+From the various programme interventions, the cash income has increased at the family level as reported earlier in this document and also due to e ective livestock support system at the village level, through promotion of paravet volunteers which reduced the mortality.
+52% of the bene ciary families admitted the above facts and reported that this increase in the herd size is due to the programme activities. e following charts depict the information collected from the primary survey.

 Pisciculture is an activity introduced by the programme little later.
 It is mostly done at a group level instead of an individual family level.
-However, the members of these groups who adopted this option are also realizing increase in productivity of fish.
-About 73% of them are quite happy with the increase in the production of fish from fish ponds and 83% reported that this increase in fish ponds is due to the programme activities.
-However, the programme needs to gather field learning in the sector and include more number of families adopting this option for livelihoods.
+However, the members of these groups who adopted this option are also realizing increase in productivity of sh.
+About 74% of them are quite happy with the increase in the production of sh from sh ponds and 100% reported that this increase in sh ponds is due to the programme activities.
+However, the programme needs to gather eld learning in the sector and include more number of families adopting this option for livelihoods.